cosmos/cosmos/README.md

 #### Genesis Validators

-Of the 100 genesis validator spots, 50 of them will be occupied by distinct genesis validators around the globe.
+Of the 100 initial available validator spots, 50 of them will be occupied by distinct genesis-validators around the globe.
 Each gensesis-validator will have 200,000 vesting gnuts, and will begin as active validators.
 Vesting gnuts are gnuts with the restriction that they cannot be transferred.
 Vesting gnuts will vest at every block over a period of 4 years.
 Unvested gnuts can be used to the full extent for voting.

 #### GnuClear Foundation